 The Center for Engaged Learning, Teaching, & Scholarship offers a number of engaged learning courses (EXPL courses, formerly UNIV) through the center.
-Throughout the academic year, staff from the Center for Experiential Learning teach a number of interdisciplinary and multidisciplinary courses that engage Loyola students in experiential learning opportunities that take them beyond the traditional classroom.
-All of these courses are open to students from all majors of the university's schools and colleges; all of them fulfill the University's "Engaged Learning" Requirement and will be offered online for the spring 2021 semester.
+Throughout the academic year, staff from the Center for Engaged Learning, Teaching, & Scholarship teach a number of interdisciplinary and multidisciplinary courses that engage Loyola students in experiential learning opportunities that take them beyond the traditional classroom.
+All of these courses are open to students from all majors of the university's schools and colleges; all of them fulfill the University's "Engaged Learning" Requirement.

 Each semester, look for these EXPL courses to potentially be offered:

-Detailed information on the various CEL courses and their instructors can be found in LOCUS, or by clicking on the course-specific links below:
+Detailed information on the various CELTS courses and their instructors can be found in LOCUS or in the details below.

-EXPL 291 is a seminar course focusing on community-based research and leadership in the community.
-As a service-learning course, students will complete a community-based research project with a local non-profit.
-Students will reflect on their service and community-based research experience in the context of asset-based community development, the social change model of leadership, social justice, leadership in the community, and research as service for the common good.
+EXPL 291 is a seminar course focusing on community-based research and leadership through service-learning.
+As a service-learning course, students will work a minimum of 40 hours over the semester through direct service AND community-based research projects at a non-profit, community-based organization, approved by CELTS.
+Students will reflect on their service and community-based research experience in the context of asset mapping, organizational action research, civic engagement, social justice, leadership in the community, and research as service for the common good.
+EXPL 291 fulfills the Engaged Learning requirement and provides general elective credit.

 Susan Haarman, M.Div, M.Ed